177boris/177boris/README.md

-- 👋 Hello world!
-I’m @177boris
+- 👋 fmt.Println("Hello world!"
+I’m @177boris)
-- 👀 I’m interested in cloud computing, machine learning and AI
+- 👀 print("I’m interested in cloud computing, machine learning and AI")
-- 🌱 I’m currently learning to use AWS, Terraform and Kubernetes
+- 🌱 System.out.println("I’m currently learning to use AWS, Terraform and Kubernetes")
-- 💞️ I’m looking to collaborate on exciting projects that involve distributed systems with architectures that require high-availability and reliability
+- 🌱 console.log("I’m looking to collaborate on exciting projects that involve distributed systems with architectures that include fault-tolerant design and reliability")

 <!---